Almost sure asymptotics for Riemannian random waves: Salem--Zygmund CLT for Riemannian random waves

 and the remainder is uniform on $X,Y$.
-Again, the above computation is done in the large band regime with limit kernel $\mathcal{B}_d$, but it holds in the monochromatic regime with limit kernel $\mathcal{S}_d$.
+Again, the above computation is done in the large band regime with limit kernel $\mathcal{B}_d$, but it holds in the small band regime with limit kernel $\mathcal{S}_d$.
 Define

 By triangle inequality, $|c_\lambda|$ is bounded by $2|K|$, where $|K|$ is the diameter of the compact subset $K$ in which lives $v_1,\ldots,v_p$.
 It follows that

 Taking the expectation with respect to $X$ we obtain